Social media fuels new type of ‘fog of war’ in Ukraine conflict

 The battle to shape discussion around the war also surged onto the discussion-board giant Reddit, where the volunteer moderators of the r/Russia subreddit, which has 250,000 subscribers, banned all political and military posts Wednesday, saying they wanted “to avoid provocations.”

 The moderators also removed most of the comments on a thread announcing the decision and later locked it to further discussion.
-Many of the top posts there now focus on lighthearted issues, such as Russian art and architecture, though a rival subreddit, r/RussiaPolitics, has become an active but smaller forum for debate about the war.
+Many of the top posts there now focus on lighthearted issues, such as Russian art and architecture.
+The moderators directed users to another subreddit, r/RussiaPolitics, that has become an active but smaller forum for debate about the war.
 A Reddit spokesperson declined to comment.

 The overall picture — compelling in its speed and granularity, vexing in its potential for manipulation — may take a while to resolve.